fluxninja/aperture/docs/content/reference/fluxninja.md

 :::note

-For connecting to Aperture Cloud-based controller, the `endpoint` should be a `grpc/http2` address.
+For connecting to the Aperture Cloud-based controller, the `endpoint` should be a `grpc/http2` address.
 We are working on supporting `https` fallback.

 :::